lbastigk/Nebulite/doc/Commands.md

 It is recommended to wrap the condition in quotes to prevent parsing issues.

-However, This is not supported for in-console usage.
-This is because the console itself removes quotes before passing the arguments to the FuncTree, rendering them useless.

 Example:
 if '$(eq(1+1,2))' echo Condition is true!
 ```